flatpak/flatpak.github.io/source/faq.html.haml.markdown

   Flatpak repositories can't (currently) be put on github in a convenient way.
   As an alternative, you can create a single-file bundle, and put that up on github as a 'release'.
 Note that bundles have some drawbacks, compared to a repository.
+  Another option you have is to get your app on [Flathub](https://flathub.org/) which will allow your users to get updates.

 </div></div></div></section>